aaronkollasch/photomanager/README.rst

 Note that this can only detect unexpected modifications;
 it cannot undo changes it detects.
-Therefore, backing up the storage directory to at least one external backup is recommended.
+Therefore, backing up the storage directory to multiple locations (such as with a `3-2-1 backup <https://github.com/geerlingguy/my-backup-plan>`_) is recommended.

 Usage instructions
 ==================